DDoS-Fury/Papergate/README.md

 (Memgraph/FalkorDB), online RTEC and INT8/TensorRT are **out of scope** here but the code is structured to enable them (static shapes, masking, ego-network/bucketing).

+## Overview (v2 - Temporal Graph Network)

+A second experimental model has been introduced to analyze continuous, real-time data streams using **Temporal Graph Networks (TGN)**.
+Unlike the static GAE, the TGN maintains a historical "memory" of node behavior (IPs and Users) and evaluates every new interaction sequentially.
+- **Unsupervised Anomaly Detection**: The TGN is trained purely on benign streaming interactions via Negative Sampling (predicting structural and contextual edge likelihood).
+- **Zero Trust Edge Features**: Contextual data like `JA3_trust` and `Snort` alerts are injected directly as edge features, allowing the network to penalize anomalous requests instantly.

 ## Setup

 System Python is 3.14 (no torch wheels yet); use Python 3.12.